rywal/Database-Management-System/README.md

 ***

 ***

-*Work Log*
+**Work Log**

-* January 26th - Building a plan to break down project components into smaller pieces to be handled in groups of two. - Ryan Walters, Jonathan Grimes, Nathan Blattman
+* *January 26th* - Building a plan to break down project components into smaller pieces to be handled in groups of two.
+* * Ryan Walters, Jonathan Grimes, Nathan Blattman